Telephone

 Our final Show of the 2021/2022 Season was “It Could Be Any One Of Us” by Alan Ayckbourn.
 Set in a windswept country house, a family of artistic failures find themselves under suspicion of murder by an inept detective as he tries to solve who killed the head of the family.
 It received its world premiere in October 1983.

-The play was directed by Bob Beale and stage managed by Barrie Walk
+The play was directed by Bob Beale and stage managed by Barrie Walker.

 The cast comprised: